 After I pinned my heart out, I stepped back to evaluate the trends.
 What was my design style?
 I think I would describe my style as modern bohemian.
 I love simple, neutral furniture pieces layered with elements of color, pattern and texture to add personality throughout my home.

 When planning my color scheme, my goal was to implement an overarching palette throughout the house, while still maintaining a unique feel from room to room.
 The most prominent color stars are aqua/turquoise/teal, with splashes of navy, coral, lilac and hints of golden yellow.
 They’re supplemented with neutral elements in rich greys, warm wood tones, mixed metals and creamy whites, with flecks of black accented throughout.
 I try to weave a different combination of these colors into each room, so they’re linked to each other but have their own vibe as well.

 I’m continually inspired in my day to day life.
 From blogs I read, to Instagram accounts I follow, from magazines like Better Homes & Gardens, to shows on HGTV.
-Or even just walking around my favorite home decor stores (check out my favorite stores on the new page where I’m curating My Favorite Things).
+Or even just walking around my favorite home decor stores.
 I’m always tweaking my spaces as I find new ideas and trends to try, attempting to get vignettes just right, or just mixing things up for a fresh look from time to time.
 I enjoy the process, the brainstorming, planning and stretching my imagination.

 Over the coming weeks I’ll be highlighting each room in my home here on the blog.
-I hope you’ll join me as I reveal each of my carefully crafted spaces.
+I hope you’ll join me as I reveal each of my carefully curated spaces.